manishjanky/ngx-select-dropdown/README.md

         placeholder:'Select' // text to be displayed when no item is selected defaults to Select,
         customComparator: ()=>{} // a custom function using which user wants to sort the items. default is undefined and Array.sort() will be used in that case,
         limitTo: options.length // a number thats limits the no of options displayed in the UI similar to angular's limitTo pipe
-        moreText: 'more' // text to be displayed whenmore than one items are selected like Option 1 + 5 more
         noResultsFound: 'No results found!' // text to be displayed when no items are found while searching searchPlaceholder:'Search' // label thats displayed in search input,
         searchOnKey: 'name' // key on which search should be performed this will be selective search. if undefined this will be extensive search on all keys